bnb-chain/BEPs/BEP92.md

 ## 6. Gas

 SHA3-256 is in the same family as keccak256.
-Hence the gas price consumption for hash operation will be similar to existing Keccak operation.
+Hence, the gas price consumption for hash operation will be similar to existing Keccak operation.
-Hence,

 ```
 Gsha3 = 30
 (Paid for each SHA3 operation.)